nates36/profilesite/README.txt

 A Pen created at CodePen.io.
-You can find this one at https://codepen.io/smashifique/pen/ZageJW.
+You can find this one at https://codepen.io/smashifique/pen/rpjZzB.

- Portfolio of a noob.